Adam Cassar

 Rate Limit authenticated API Users

-It is common for APIs to require an Authorization header to be part of the request to authenticate access.
-By grouping requests on the value of this header we can rate limit specific clients even if they're using multiple different clients, or if their credentials get stolen.
+It is common for APIs to require an Authorization header as part of the request to authenticate access.
+By grouping requests on the value of this header, we can rate limit a specific API client even if it uses multiple applications, or if its credentials are stolen.

 Protecting from Account Takeovers

-Account Takeover attacks have been in the news recently with several high profile websites being victims.
+Account Takeover attacks have been in the news recently, with several high-profile websites being victims.
 Credential Stuffing and Brute Force attacks rely on attempting lots of logins to identify valid credentials.
-Along with lots of attempts will be lots of failures.
-Attackers will rely on software like openbullet to carry out their attacks using proxy networks to constantly rotate IP addresses to defeat traditional rate limiting.
+Along with lots of attempts come lots of failures.
+Attackers will rely on software like openbullet to carry out their attacks, using proxy networks to constantly rotate IP addresses and defeat traditional rate limiting.

-What can we do?
-Well the program the attacker is using will present a consistent TLS fingerprint.
-We can make a special rule for our login form that tracks failed log in attempts by TLS Fingerprint, effectively tracking the attacker as they rotate IP address.
+The program the attacker is using will present a consistent TLS fingerprint.
+We can make a special rule for our login form that tracks failed login attempts by TLS Fingerprint, effectively tracking the attacker as they rotate IP address.

-If the attack is low and slow we can track failed attempts over a longer timeframe to catch them out by using the response from the server when adding to our counting zone.
+If the attack is low and slow, we can track failed attempts over a longer timeframe by using the response from the server when adding to our counting zone.

-Advanced rate limiting is not just an evolution, its a revolution in rate limiting.
+Advanced rate limiting is a practical response to the limits of IP-based controls.
 IP address rotation is the standard amongst attackers and scrapers, rendering the traditional approach obsolete.
-The ability to count requests against a combination of network fingerprints is a requirement in stopping abuse from scrapers, seo spiders, and layer 7 attackers.
+The ability to count requests against a combination of network fingerprints is a requirement in stopping abuse from scrapers, SEO spiders, and layer 7 attackers.